kaboc/dart_errflow/README.md

 ### Default error handlers

-You may want to consistently use a specific handler for non-critical errors, and the same or another one for critical errors.
+You may want to consistently use a particular handler for non-critical errors, and the same or another one for critical errors.
 In such a case, `errorHandler` and `criticalErrorHandler` will come in handy.
 You can specify in advance how errors should be handled, and omit `onError` and `onCriticalError` in `scope()`.